 • Using illicit funds to renovate properties.

-Businesses within the real estate industry that will be captured by the AML/CTF Act must ensure they conduct a comprehensive ML/TF risk assessment to identify, assess, mitigate, and manage ML/TF risk exposures.
-This is a critical first step in complying with the AML/CTF Act and AML/CTF Rules.
+Businesses within the real estate industry that the AML/CTF Act will capture must ensure they conduct a comprehensive ML/TF risk assessment to identify, assess, mitigate, and manage ML/TF risk exposures.
+This is a critical first step in complying with the AML/CTF Act and AML/CTF Rules by 1 July 2026.

 What legal services may be covered by AML/CTF obligations?